 Estonia’s Friends International Meeting

-The Estonia's Friends International Meeting is a joint initiative launched by President of Estonia Mr Toomas Hendrik Ilves, Enterprise Estonia and the entrepreneur Mr Margus Reinsalu to thank and recognize business, political and cultural figures whose actions and advice have helped Estonia to become a truly European country with a dynamic economy and thriving culture.
+The Estonia's Friends International Meeting is a joint initiative launched by the President of Estonia Mr Toomas Hendrik Ilves, Enterprise Estonia and the entrepreneur Mr Margus Reinsalu to thank and recognize business, political and cultural figures whose actions and advice have helped Estonia to become a truly European country with a dynamic economy and thriving culture.
+Every year about 100-150 Friends of Estonia attend the event.

-In 2012 the meeting was held from July 5th to July 7th.
-The traditional symposium „Quo vadis Estonia?“ dealt with the realities of post-crisis Europe, changes in global political climate and economic environment and possible future scenarios for a country as small, open and flexible like Estonia.
+The first Estonia's Friends International Meeting was held in August 2010 in Tallinn, during the Day of Restoration of Independence festivities.
+The meetings have had many different themes and interesting speakers.
+For example in 2012 the traditional symposium „Quo vadis Estonia?" dealt with the realities of post-crisis Europe, changes in global political climate and economic environment and possible future scenarios.
 Keynote speeches were delivered by President Toomas Hendrik Ilves and Professor Timothy Garton Ash (UK, Oxford University).